wormhole-foundation/xdapp-book/src/technical/evm/nftLayer.md

 # NFT Layer

-This is the interface for applications to interact with Wormhole's NFT Bridge Contract to publish messages or verify and parse a received message.
+This section will explain how to properly interact with the NFT Layer in an EVM ecosystem.

 ```
 // contracts/NFTBridge.sol